A worried woman sits at a desk with dollar signs floating above her head, money, finances, afford, cost

 If you are currently employed, the very first phone call should be to your human resources (HR) person.
 They have access to your insurance plan and can help you understand your insurance policy and who to contact.
 Don’t be afraid to approach your HR person.

 By law, they are under strict guidelines to keep your information confidential.
-Meaning, they can’t share what you tell them with your employer/boss/colleagues (at some point you will have to share with your boss what is going on with your health as you will probably have to miss some days at work due to your treatment/surgery schedule).
+Meaning, they can’t share what you tell them with your employer/boss/colleagues (At some point, you will have to share with your boss what is going on with your health as you will probably have to miss some days at work due to your treatment/surgery schedule.).

 Review your insurance policy